 Recent projects include music directing and conducting the world premiere of the staged oratorio (Be)longing at the Moss Arts Center in conjunction with the 10th anniversary of April 16 at Virginia Tech.
 Her collaborators on the award-winning creative team for (Be)longing included Byron Au Yong, Aaron Jafferis, Charlotte Brathwaite, Ni’Ja Whitson, and Ben Zamora.
-Her next upcoming project in April 2017 is a collaboration with MET opera conductor, Steven White, as the Associate Conductor and Chorus Master for Opera Roanoke’s production of Susannah.
+In April 2017, Nancy also collaborated with MET opera conductor, Steven White, as the Associate Conductor and Chorus Master for Opera Roanoke’s production of Susannah.

 Nancy Harder has performed across the U.S. and Europe.
 Select performances, in both piano and voice, have included collaborative artist recitals in Austria with the American Institute of Musical Studies; soloing with the Wilmington Symphony Orchestra (as the only person to win the Richard R. Deas Concerto Competition twice); singing the operatic role of Prince Orlofsky in Die Fledermaus, and participating in masterclasses with Barbara Bonney, Alan Smith, Harold Heiburg, and Walter Moore.